ntruchsess/tractusx/infrastructure/terraform/README.md

 1. If it does not exist, create a new workspace for your landscape (here dev001): `terraform workspace new dev001`
 1. Otherwise, select the workspace with `terraform workspace select dev001`.
 1. Generate a plan by running `terraform plan --var-file=environments/dev001.tfvars -out .terraform/terraform.plan` and fill in the interactive variables (Service Principal Properties/Secrets)
-1. Apply the thus generated plan by running `terraform apply terraform.plan` (If you only have contributor roles, but no owner roles in the subscription, the following error may appear:)
+1. Apply the thus generated plan by running `terraform apply terraform.plan` (If you only have contributor roles, but are not "UserAccessAdministrator", the following error may appear:)

 ```
 Error: authorization.RoleAssignmentsClient#Create: Failure responding to request: StatusCode=403 -- Original Error: autorest/azure: Service returned an error.
 Status=403 Code="AuthorizationFailed" Message="The client 'youraccount@example.com' with object id 'xxx' does not have authorization to perform action 'Microsoft.Authorization/roleAssignments/write' over scope '/subscriptions/speedboat-id/resourceGroups/catenacax1-dev-rg/providers/Microsoft.ContainerRegistry/registries/catenacax1devacr/providers/Microsoft.Authorization/roleAssignments/roleId' or the scope is invalid.
 If access was recently granted, please refresh your credentials."